 Three Lakes Region

-The Grand Hotels are a reminder of this ‘belle époque’ of the canton and the city in particular.
-The industry (including watchmaking, asphalt, absinthe, tourism, services) and its favourable location led to prosperity in the canton and considerable growth of the city of Neuchâtel.
+The Grand Hotels are a reminder of this ‘belle époque’ of the canton and the city.
+The industry (including watchmaking, asphalt, absinthe, tourism, services) and its favourable location created wealth and prosperity.

-The beautiful Jura mountains, the Alps and the Three Lakes region (Drei-Seen-Land/Pays des Trois-Lacs) made Neuchâtel an attractive location for people and industry.
+The Jura mountains, the Alps and the Three Lakes region (Drei-Seen-Land/Pays des Trois-Lacs) made Neuchâtel an attractive location for people and industry.

 The Mönch, Jungfrau, Eiger, the Mont Blanc and Les Dents du Midi were and are the (far away) witnesses.